acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 [^8]: Files other than markdown can be used, including html, pandoc, etc.
   [See the list of content formats](https://gohugo.io/content-management/formats/#list-of-content-formats)

-Content files start with a part written YAML, JSON, or TOML that is called **front matter** and defines metadata variables of the page.
-Typically title and date are defined, among others.
+Content files start with metadata variables defined in YAML, JSON, or TOML.
+This part of the file is called **front matter**.
+Typical variables are title and date, among others.
-Markdown is used for the rest of the file.
+The rest of the file is in markdown.

 Front matter variables have different effects on the generated page, some are Hugo-specific, and some are theme-specific.